 I hate food waste with a passion, and over-ripened, mushy black bananas are one thing in particular that I hate throwing out.
-I’ve always been on the look out for something quick and easy to make with black bananas.
-Then I came across these super healthy, vegan and gluten free banana oat cookies, using only three basic ingredients, and I was sold!
+I’ve always been on the lookout for something quick and easy to make with black bananas.
+Then I came across these vegan, and gluten-free banana oat cookies, using only four basic ingredients, and I was sold!

 Banana Oat Cookies Recipe

 It’s quite easy to alter the portions depending on how many black bananas you have.
-Just remember that one banana requires 225g of oats and one spoon of peanut butter.
+Just remember that one banana requires 120g of oats and one tablespoon of peanut butter.

-I’ve made quite a lot of batches of banana oat cookies lately, and have been mixing it up a fair bit, as they’re so versatile and lend themselves to a variety of flavours.
-Adding some chocolate chips is a less healthy favourite in our house.
-Alternatively, some raisins or chopped up dates are pretty yummy.
-A half tea-spoon of cinnamon would add another tasty twist, or some dessicated coconut.
+I’ve made quite a lot of batches of banana oat cookies lately, and have been mixing it up a fair bit.
+Particularly as they’re so versatile and lend themselves to a variety of flavours.
+Adding some desiccated coconut is a favourite in our house.
+Alternatively, some raisins or chopped-up dates, or crystalised ginger are pretty yummy.
+A half tea-spoon of cinnamon would add another tasty twist.
 Varying the type of nut butter would also change up the taste.
 The possibilities are endless!

 I hope you enjoy these banana oat cookies!
-Looking for others ways to use up black bananas?
-Try this dairy free banana ice-cream – ready in 5 minutes!
+Looking for other ways to use up black bananas?
+Try this dairy-free banana ice-cream – ready in 5 minutes!